musalbas/.me/links.md

 <h2> Links: </h2>

 **Web Development**
  - [Codecademy](http://codecademy.com) is a brilliant website that has interactive and fun programming course.
-[I have my own profile](http://www.codecademy.com/faresalaboud) and I'm currently doing four of its course!
+[I have my own profile](http://www.codecademy.com/faresalaboud) and I'm currently doing four of its courses!
  - [The New Boston](http://thenewboston.org) has very detailed video tutorials, specifically with Java.

 **News**